hmziqrs/flutter-ui-designs/README.md

 - `scripts/upload.js`
   - `npm run upload platform` // platforms: [apk, windows, linux, macos]
   - This script will upload the release build to your firebase storage
-  - I intended to integrate this script with github actions but the use account acess was visible on logs that's why I stick with github-release.
+  - I intended to integrate this script with github actions but the use account access key was visible on logs that's why I stick with github-release downloads.
 - `scripts/runAlliOS.js`
   - Need work currently not a priority.
 - `vslaunch.js`
   - `npm run vslaunch`
   - This script will make vscode configuration file with all of your connected devices.
-  - You can live debug app on multiple devices at once.
+  - You can live debug app on multiple devices at once from vs code.
   - Each device's debug logs on seprate **DEBUG CONSOLE**.
-  - Very useful when testing UIs for multiple devices.
+  - Very useful for testing UI for multiple devices simultaneously.

 ## Show support

-**If you like the project and want to appreciate my effort.
+> **If you like the project and want to appreciate my effort.
 Then please perform any of these steps :)**

 - Star this repository.
 - Rate the app on <a href="https://play.google.com/store/apps/details?id=com.onemdev.flutter_ui_challenges" target="_playstore">Play Store</a>.